mafifnyc/qaae-lab/06-java/README2.md

 Instance methods:
-public void setFirstName (String firstName): Used to set the first name of author. public void setLastName (String lastName): Used to set the last name of author. public double getFirstName(): This method returns the first name of the author. public double getLastName(): This method returns the last name of the author. public String toString(): This method printed out author’s name to the screen
+public void setFirstName (String firstName): Used to set the first name of author. public void setLastName (String lastName): Used to set the last name of author. public String getFirstName(): This method returns the first name of the author. public String getLastName(): This method returns the last name of the author. public String toString(): This method printed out author’s name to the screen
 87. Write a Java class Book with following features:
 Instance variables :